 The Boston Graduate School of Psychoanalysis sexual misconduct policy addresses the institution's campus sexual assault programs to prevent sexual violence and procedures to follow when a sex offense occurs.
+This policy applies to all campus locations in Brookline, MA, New York, NY, and Livingston, NJ.

-The Graduate School is committed to providing a campus community free of sexual misconduct; and prohibits sexual discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+The Graduate School is committed to providing campus communities free of sexual misconduct; and prohibits sexual discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and stalking.